-As of February 23, 2024, RCORP Implementation grantees will not access their PIMS Report via the EHB but through the new HRSA Data Collection Platform via Salesforce.
+System Alert As of July 1, 2024, Network Development Planning (NDP), and Rural Health Network Development (RHND) grantees will not access their performance report via the EHBs but through the new HRSA Data Collection Platform via Salesforce.
 Grantees will receive an email with a link for the new system which can be accessed using your EHBs Login.gov credentials.

 Skip to Main Content